 Insulation regulates the flow of heat throughout your house.
 In the winter, it keeps warm air inside; in the summer, it stops heat and humidity from entering your house.
 It costs more energy – and more money – to comfortably heat and cool an improperly insulated house.
 So, to lessen your energy usage and your monthly heating bill, double-check that your house’s insulation is intact.
 Make sure to seal your doors and windows, too.

 Water is a precious resource.
 Within your home, you should try to conserve as much of it as possible.
 For example, try to take quick showers instead of long baths.
 When you brush your teeth, turn off the faucet.
 Only run your dishwasher and laundry machine for full loads.
 There are many small ways to save water.

 Did you know that plugged-in electronics still consume energy, even when they are powered off and not in use?
 Standby energy, also known as vampire energy, consumes approximately 5-10% of the total electricity usage in residential homes.
 To reduce standby energy consumption, unplug your devices and appliances when they are not in use.
 If your electronics have an energy saver mode, enable it.

 5. Upgrade Your Appliances

 Buying a new appliance may seem counterintuitive in terms of resource conservation; however, older appliance models may use up to 70-90% more power than newer, more energy-efficient models.
+Looking into Texas light companies is a good idea so you can figure out which one will best support your new eco-friendly appliances while also lowering your power bill.
 You do not need to worry about your old appliance rotting in a landfill.
 Many recycling services accept large appliances; just make sure that the vendor you use is certified and located within the United States.